Minimum Cost Loop Nests for Contraction of a Sparse Tensor with a Tensor Network: Background

 \subsection{Tensor Notation}

 We use calligraphic letters to denote tensors, e.g., $\tsr{T}$.
 An order $N$ tensor corresponds to an $N$-dimensional array.
 We denote elements of tensors in parenthesis, e.g., $\tsr{T}(i,j,k,l)$ for an order 4 tensor $\tsr{T}$.
-We do not use distinct notation for vectors and matrices, but instead treat them as order 1 and order 2 tensors, respectively.
-A tensor contraction specifies a way to multiply two or more tensors, by assigning an index to each dimension of the tensors.
-The indices that do not appear in the output tensor are considered to be summed (contracted).
-For example, matrix-matrix multiply that is contracted over index $k$ is denoted as $\tsr{A}(i,j) = \sum_{k} \tsr{B}(i,k) \cdot \tsr{C}(k,j)$.
-We use capitalized letters to denote the dimensions of the respective indices.
+The indices that do not appear in the output tensor are considered to be summed (contracted). \conditionalPara{For example, matrix-matrix multiply that is contracted over index $k$ is denoted as $\tsr{A}(i,j) = \sum_{k} \tsr{B}(i,k) \cdot \tsr{C}(k,j)$.} We use capitalized letters to denote the dimensions of the respective indices.
 For example, the dimension of index $i$ in $\tsr{A}(i,j)$ is denoted as $I$.